 In the first Prototype of said tool, we developed a small game to model and examine roles, players politics and interactions of street planning.
 We used the Calandastrasse as an example street located in Altstetten to draw a game board that could be played on.
 It was outfitted with a snapping grid system that could be used to place tiles (fig. 777).
 We created a big variety of these tiles to represent different surfaces, elements and use requirements.
 To reflect different entities and interests in the street planning discourse, we created role cards that the players should try to embody in their playing behaviour.
 On each of these cards was a goal, an ability and the number of action points available per round.
 These points could be spent for different moves in a round.
 In a first playtest the goal for the players was to cocreate a street with the tiles available.
 After discussions, arguments about matters, relocating and replacing each other's tiles and many compromises, a somewhat satisfying result was reached.
 It quickly became apparent that a lot of communication was needed to achieve the single player's goals together, as single players only have limited freedom of action to shape the whole street.

 The rules, which were rigorously laid out for the first time, were not necessary in this setting and were replaced by a looser set of rules in a second version.
 Other aspects that struck us were the lack of location and the realistic representation of the individual elements.
 We did not assign a specific place of residence to the individual residents.
 However, the participants wanted to know very quickly where they live in order to build their own targets in front of the house and, in the best case, to have, for example, the required parking space in front of their own home.
 The effective size also became a problem in the definition of different walkways, because it was not clear, for example, whether one could still walk past a bench or block the path with it.
 Another element that led to ambiguities was the insufficient visual differentiation between drivable and non-drivable surfaces, which are particularly important for fire protection regulations.
 Finally, it has to be said that hardly anyone had a claim to a parking space directly in front of the flat.
 The other options seemed much more attractive to all participants.
 The possibility of having a private parking space, which remains free but is more expensive, was welcomed by all.
 We could also observe the same assumption in later surveys.
 One aspect that was missing for us personally was that of activity.
 Since this component has a very strong social as well as democratic side, it is just as important for the design and resilience of a neighbourhood.

+What has changed once the abilities have been altered?

 3.2.1 The Idea-Café